-In recognition of Rohan Dennis's bare-chested Tour of California victory celebration, we collect together some finish line howlers
+In recognition of Simon Clarke's mistaken Giro d'Italia victory celebration, we collect together some finish line howlers

 Mark Cavendish wins stage two of Tour de Romandie

-Dennis isn’t alone in commiting a finish-line faux pas.
+Clarke isn’t alone in committing a finish-line faux pas.
 Here we collect together some of the most offensive finishes in the history of professional cycling.

 Let us know if we’ve missed any out.

-Zip it shrimpy: Rohan Dennis wins stage three of the Amgen Tour of California.
-It was hot, and he has a lovely necklace, but Dennis really should have taken a moment to sort him self out
+Zip it: Rohan Dennis wins stage three of the 2014 Amgen Tour of California.
+It was hot, and he has a lovely necklace, but Dennis really should have taken a moment to sort himself out

-BFFs: In a show of brotherly solidarity, RadioShack Chris Horner and Levi Leipheimer held hands over the line on stage seven of the 2011 Tour of California.
-Ahhh
+In a show of brotherly solidarity, RadioShack’s Chris Horner and Levi Leipheimer held hands over the line on stage seven of the 2011 Tour of California

-Museeuw tribute: Phillip Walsleben shows us his muddy shoes in an under-23 cyclo-cross race.
-“These will need cleaning later, mum”
+Museeuw tribute: Phillip Walsleben shows us his muddy shoes in an under-23 cyclo-cross race

 Synchronised Schlecks: Alberto Contador went on to win the race overall despite the Schlecks’ awesome gun show after Frank won stage 17 of the 2009 Tour.
 At least it stopped Contador whipping his pistol out (see below)